 It is with great sadness that we report the passing of Dorothy McEwan, the founder of the McEwan Gallery.
-She died peacefully at home, surrounded by family, on December 19 2017 and would have been 93 today, January 15 2018.
-We have posted below a short montage of photos we made for the crematorium service, for those who were unable to attend the service, and underneath is the tribute paid by Malcolm McEwan, Dorothy’s eldest son.
+She died peacefully at home, surrounded by family, on December 19 2017 a month before her 93rd birthday.
+We have posted below a short montage of photos we made for the crematorium service, for those who were unable to attend the service, and underneath is the tribute given by Malcolm McEwan, Dorothy’s eldest son.

 Best viewed full screen

 Mum would have worried for everyone on this ice.
 She would have called it off!

 The greatest tribute we can give Mum is that she showed the same qualities to all of us.
 These crossed all boundaries and I hope what I say will resonate with you as we remember what a special person she was.

 First, a brief resume: Dorothy was born almost exactly 93 years ago.
 She used to laugh, actually I think she was a bit miffed, about the fact that her husband was named after his father’s favourite warhorse Peter, whilst she was named after the make of comb her mother used.
 Don’t worry, I think I was named after a king!